The Monastery and the Microscope: Conversations with the Dalai Lama on Mind, Mindfulness, and the Nature of Reality

 (Yale University Press)

-In 2013, during a landmark six-day meeting at a Tibetan monastery in southern India, with an audience of thousands of monks and nuns, the Dalai Lama gathered with leading scientists, philosophers and monastics for in-depth discussions on the nature of reality, consciousness and the human mind.
-This eye-opening book presents a record of those spirited and wide-ranging dialogues as prominent scholars including Richard Davidson, Thupten Jinpa, Matthieu Ricard, Tania Singer and Arthur Zajonc address questions such as: Does nature have a nature?
+In 2013, during a landmark Mind & Life dialogue at a Tibetan monastery in southern India, with an audience of thousands of monks and nuns, the Dalai Lama gathered with leading scientists, philosophers and monastics for in-depth discussions on the nature of reality, consciousness and the human mind.
+This eye-opening book presents a record of those spirited and wide-ranging conversations as prominent scholars including Richard Davidson, Thupten Jinpa, Matthieu Ricard, Tania Singer and Arthur Zajonc address questions such as: Does nature have a nature?
 Do you need a brain to be conscious?
 Can we change our minds and brains through meditation?
 What can science do for a monk, and what can a monk do for science?

 In sections on physics, consciousness studies, neuroscience and the practical applications of contemplative practice, the contributors explore the exciting and sometimes surprising commonalities between Western scientific methods and Tibetan Buddhist methods of perceiving, investigating and knowing.
 Part history, part state-of-the-field, part inspiration for the future, this book explores what these two traditions can teach each other, and what they can tell us about ourselves and the world.